In this drug factsheet:DIN (Drug Identification Number)

 Ranitidine belongs to the class of medications called H2-antagonists.
 Ranitidine is used to reduce the amount of acid secreted by the stomach in order to reduce ulcer and heartburn pain or to assist in healing of ulcers.
-It is used to treat stomach and duodenal (intestinal) ulcers, and gastroesophageal reflux disease (GERD).
-Ranitidine is also used to prevent ulcers in certain circumstances and to treat a condition associated with large amounts of stomach acid secretion known as Zollinger-Ellison syndrome.
+It is used to treat stomach and duodenal (intestinal) ulcers, and prevent them from recurring.
+It is also used to treat gastroesophageal reflux disease (GERD).

 The over-the-counter form of raniditine is used to treat conditions where a reduction of stomach acid is needed, such as acid indigestion, heartburn, or sour or upset stomach.
 It can also be used to prevent these symptoms when they are associated with eating food or drinking beverages.